Michael W. Gordon

 - Law of NAFTA

-- Additional Educational Experience: University of Connecticut faculty 1966-68.
-Visiting Faculty: Universidad de Costa Rica, University of Frankfurt, London School of Economics, University of Konstanz, Escuela Libre de Derecho, Francisco Marroquim (Guatemala), Universities of Duke, Alabama, George Washington.
+- Additional Educational Experience: Distinguished Fulbright Chair at Universidade Catolica Portuguesa.
+Visiting Faculty: Universidad de Costa Rica, University of Frankfurt, Centennial Professor in Law, London School Of Economics, University of Konstanz, Escuela Libre de Derecho, Francisco Marroquin (Guatemala), Universities of Duke, Alabama, George Washington.
 Scholar in Residence: Bellagio Institute, Italy.
-Fulbright Professor: Mexico, Guatemala, Germany.
+Fulbright Professor: Mexico, Guatemala, Germany, Portugal.

 International Litigation and Arbitration Law -LAW 6225